Where Trump's campaign promises stand at 100 days

 The promise: Release JFK assassination records

 The Trump administration released about 80,000 government documents related to the 1963 assassination of President John F. Kennedy in mid-March.
-The documents had been released before, but sections were redacted for national security purposes, but many of those portions were made public with the new release.
+The documents had been released before, but sections were redacted for national security purposes.
+Many of those portions were made public with the new release.

 The declassified versions did not appear to contain significant new revelations about the assassination.
 Some documents are available in person at the National Archives, but others are still being uploaded.
 Additional documents remain under court seal, including some for reasons of grand jury secrecy.
 There are also IRS-related documents that must be unsealed before release, and the Archives and Justice Department are working on making these available.